Frequently Asked Questions

 What is the deadline for applying to the MUP program?

 January 15 is the deadline for Autumn quarter admission for U.S. applicants.
 December 15 is the deadline for Autumn quarter admission for international applicants.
-The Winter quarter application deadline is September 15.
 All application materials must be received by the deadline.
 Late applications will be considered on a space available basis only.
 Since GRE scores are required, applicants should take the exams early enough so the scores will reach the University of Washington before the deadlines.

 Do I need to take the GREs?
 What is the average GRE score of admitted MUP students?
 What is the minimum score?

 Official GRE scores are required of all applicants to the MUP program.
 There is no minimum score requirement.
 Competitive applicants have GRE scores in the 70th percentile or above in all three categories of the GRE, but particularly in the Verbal and Quantitative sections.
 The program will consider applicants whose GRE scores are below the 70th percentile.
 In recent years, the average (mean) GRE Verbal score of newly-enrolled MUP students was 158 and the average (mean) GRE Quantitative score of newly-enrolled students was 157.